SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 A suite of software for using and deploying the SNMP Protocol.

-- Manager : polls agents on the network, correlates and displays information
+- Manager: polls agents on the network, correlates, and displays information
-- Agent : collects and stores information, responds to manager requests for information, generates traps
+- Agent: collects and stores information, responds to manager requests for information, generates traps

 ![Net-SNMP](./img/NetSNMP.png)

-The SNMP(Simple Network Management Protocol) is used in network management systems to monitor network-attached devices, which include routers, switches, servers, workstations, printers, modem racks and more.
+The SNMP(Simple Network Management Protocol) is used in network management systems to monitor network-attached devices, which include routers, switches, servers, workstations, printers, modem racks, and more.

 ![SNMP](./img/SNMP.png)